hjuhalc/axum-pg-redis/README.md

 - [axum](https://github.com/tokio-rs/axum/): A Rust-based web framework that's simple to use and enables the creation of speedy and robust APIs and web applications.

-- [PostgreSQL](https://www.postgresql.org/): PostgreSQL is a free and open-source relational database management system known for its reliability, feature-richness, and performance.
+- [PostgreSQL](https://www.postgresql.org/): A free and open-source relational database management system known for its reliability, feature-richness, and performance.

 - [Redis](https://redis.io/): Redis is a fast, in-memory data store for managing high-speed transactions and real-time analytics.
 Versatile and scalable, it's perfect for tough data management challenges.